“HAMLET by New York Circus Project is a daring, youthful, high-flying trip to Elsinore”

-HAMLET by New York Circus Project transforms Shakespeare's tragedy into a cutting-edge acrobatic performance.
-NYCP’s critically-acclaimed debut production brings Hamlet into a new age.
-Breaking the boundaries of art forms and time, this spectacle-filled production transforms Shakespeare’s most famous text into acrobatic choreography, coveying madness, heartbreak, and betrayal as never seen before.
+Breaking the boundaries of art forms and time, HAMLET by New York Circus Project transforms Shakespeare’s most famous text into acrobatic choreography, conveying madness, heartbreak, and betrayal as never seen before.
 Hamlet is consumed by madness flipping around him, the ghost of Hamlet’s father soars high above the young prince, and Ophelia bends over backwards contorting herself for the sake of love.
-The cast and team of HAMLET includes alumni of Cirque du Soleil, Broadway, American Idol, and more, combining the best of contemporary circus and classical theater to create a new kind of circus, to create a rendition that challenges audiences’ expectations of both Shakespeare and circus.
-HAMLET was met with critical and audience acclaim in Philadelphia, Washington DC, and Chicago.
+This spectacle-filled adaptation challenges audiences’ expectations of what Shakespearean performance and circus arts can be.

 CRITICAL ACCLAIM